 Will the dyes run – how do you wash the silk?
 The finished pieces have been steam set.
 They are color fast.
 They may be hand washed in cool water, tapped try with a towel and hung over a plastic chair to dry.
 Please do remember this is a delicate item and not meant to be thrown in the washer and dryer.
 Throwing silk in a dryer can eliminate the shine and create sueded silk – which is pretty in its own right but maybe not what you want to see happen to your shiny scarf.
 With proper care your scarf will last for many years to come.

 Can you iron the silk?
 Yes, please iron with the use of an ironing cloth (cloth between the silk and the iron) at the silk setting of your iron.
 Iron on the reverse side of the design (my signature will be backwards).
 Note, the steam from the iron is most useful in getting rid of any wrinkles.
 You can also use a machine called a steamer to get out wrinkles.
 A steamer just emits steam to get rid of wrinkles in silk (an iron and a steamer are 2 different machines).
-Alternatively you can hang it in the bathroom when you are taking a shower and the shower steam will take out wrinkles too.
+Alternatively, you can hang it in the bathroom when you are taking a shower and the shower steam will take out wrinkles too.